-Promoting open access (OA) scientific publication practices to health sciences librarians
+Promoting open access (OA) scientific publication practices to health sciences librarians, researchers and practitioners

 The Network of Collaboration Between Europe & Latin American-Caribbean (NECOBELAC) countries is a project that aims to promote open access publishing in Europe and Latin America.
 The project is sponsored by six institutions; Istituto Superiore di Sanità in Italy, Consejo Superior de Investigaciones Cientificas (CSIC) in Spain, University of Nottingham in the UK, Biblioteca Virtual em Saúde (bvs) in Brasil, Universidad Nacional De Colombia in Colombia, and Universidade do Minho in Portugal.
 In the past, these partners have developed a collaboration scheme and spurred enthusiasm and interest about the open access publishing options in the scientific community of both continents.